Relative Fundamental Groups and Rational Points: Crystalline fundamental groups of smooth families in char

 \subsection{Cohomology and period maps}

-Our goal in this section is to define non-abelian cohomolgoy sets for the unipotent quotients $\pi_1^\rig(X/S,p)_n$ of $\pi_1^\rig(X/s,p)$.
+In this section we study the non-abelian cohomology of the unipotent quotients $\pi_1^\rig(X/S,p)_n$ of $\pi_1^\rig(X/S,p)$.
 Assumptions and notations will be exactly as in the previous two sections.
 Recall from Section \ref{reltanna} the notion of a torsor under an affine group scheme $U$ over $\mathrm{Isoc}^\dagger(S/K)$.

-\begin{defn} We define $H^1_\rig(S,U)$ to be the pointed set of isomorphism classes of torsors under $U$. \end{defn}
+\begin{definition} We define $H^1_\rig(S,U)$ to be the pointed set of isomorphism classes of torsors under $U$. \end{definition}

-\begin{exa} Suppose that $U$ is the vector scheme associated to an overconvergent isocrystal $E$.
-Then Exemple 5.10 of \cite{deligne1} shows that there is a bijection $H^1_\rig(S,U)\isomto H^1_\rig(S,E)$. \end{exa}
+\begin{example} Suppose that $U$ is the vector scheme associated to an overconvergent isocrystal $E$.
+Then Exemple 5.10 of \cite{Del89} shows that there is a bijection $H^1_\rig(S,U)\isomto H^1_\rig(S,E)$. \end{example}